Moving House Checklist

 - Your doctor.
 Once you move, you may need to register at a new surgery.
 To do this, your old doctor will need to pass on your medical and prescription information to your new one.
 Make sure to also tell your dentist, optician and vet that you’re moving.

 - Loan companies.
 Any companies that you have taken loans out with, including your credit and debit card providers, will need to know about your change of address.

 - Utility providers.
 You should inform your water, energy and internet providers about your change of address in good time before you move.
-Be sure to take a final reading of your gas, electricity and water meters to make sure you won’t be overcharged.
+On your to do list when moving house, remember to take a final reading of your gas, electricity and water meters to make sure you won’t be overcharged.

 - The Post Office.
 Even when you’ve made sure all your family, friends and providers have been notified of your change of address, post can still be delivered to the wrong home.
 To ensure you receive all bills, packages and letters, you can redirect your post.
 You can set a redirection up online, over the phone or in your local Post Office.
 This means that any post sent to your old address will automatically be redirected to your new home.

 Homeowners often forget to change or cancel their subscriptions before they move.
 This could include anything from magazines and prescriptions to charity donations.
-You should also make sure that you update your address on any online delivery sites you use to ensure orders aren’t accidentally sent to your old home.
+As part of your to do list when moving house, you should also make sure that you update your address on any online delivery sites you use to ensure orders aren’t accidentally sent to your old home.

 Make the move

 Before you leave your old home, you should make sure that the people who will be moving in have everything they need.
 The best way to do this is to put together a file of instruction manuals, service information, details of rubbish collections, recycling schemes and alarm codes for the property.
 You’ll also need to do a final clean of any areas where furniture has been moved and any parts of the floor which have been dirtied by the removal company.